Parametric Instabilities of Correlated Quantum Matter: Case studies

-Before delving into the relevant fluctuations in this toy model, a brief interlude is in order, regarding the motivation for the interaction terms introduced above.
-In pristine twisted bilayer graphene it has been broadly established, both analytically and numerically~\cite{TBG_ESLAM_PRX,tbg_globalphasediagram,HoffmanKIVCmonte_PhysRevX.12.011061}, that the preferred order at half-filling is the so-called Kramers intervalley coherent order (KIVC), analogous to the K-order encouraged by Eq.~\eqref{eq:Kinteractions}.
-This order, however, is sensitive to the appearance of strain in realistic devices~\cite{KIVCstraindmrg,tbg_globalphasediagram,KIVC_straindisorder}, often leading to the emergence of a rather different intervalley coherent phase, the so-called Kekul\'e spiral~\cite{IKS_PhysRevX.11.041063}.
+The $H_{\rm K}$ interaction lowers the energy of a phase with finite expectation value of the operator $\sigma_y e^{i\theta\tau_z}\tau_x$, which corresponds to the celebrated Kramers intervalley coherent order (KIVC) in twisted bilayer graphene (TBG).
+This order has been broadly established as the ground state at half-filling in pristine TBG devices, both analytically and numerically~\cite{TBG_ESLAM_PRX,tbg_globalphasediagram,HoffmanKIVCmonte_PhysRevX.12.011061}.
+This order parameter, however, is sensitive to the appearance of strain in realistic devices~\cite{KIVCstraindmrg,tbg_globalphasediagram,KIVC_straindisorder}, often leading to the emergence of a rather different intervalley coherent phase, the so-called Kekul\'e spiral~\cite{IKS_PhysRevX.11.041063}.

 Still, even in nearly-pristine devices, with little to no strain, KIVC order is missing.
-Instead, a third intervalley coherent phase appears in experiments~\cite{Yazdani_IKS_TIVC} -- the time-reversal invariant intervalley coherent order (TIVC), analogous to the T-order preferred by Eq.~\eqref{eq:Tinteractions}.
+Instead, a third intervalley coherent phase appears in experiments~\cite{Yazdani_IKS_TIVC} -- the time-reversal invariant intervalley coherent order (TIVC).
+In our model, this order is emulated by the order parameter $\sigma_x e^{i\theta\tau_z}\tau_x$, and is thus favored by the $H_{\rm T}$ interaction Hamiltonian.
 It has been suggested that electron-phonon interactions involving exchange of valley momentum favor the formation of the TIVC state over KIVC~\cite{TIVCphonons}.
-This scenario is emulated in our model by the choice $\Delta_{\rm TK}>0$.
+To capture the essence of the competition between these phases we consider the interactions in \eqref{eq:Kinteractions}--\eqref{eq:Tinteractions} short-ranged ($u^{\rm K/T}_{\bf q}$ are independent of the subscript $\bf q$, henceforth omitted), and define

+The TIVC phase is thus favored when $\Delta_{\rm TK}>0$.
+The parameter $u_\zeta$ is related to the energy difference between the lower energy KIVC and TIVC phases and the rest of the Eq.~\eqref{eq:gsmanifold} manifold.
+Its dependence on quantum geometric length scale $\zeta$ stems from the form factors in Eq.~\eqref{eq:formfactors_tbglike}, detailed in Appendix~\ref{app:flatbandzetamodel}.
+We henceforth assume that $u_\zeta>\Delta_{\rm TK}$, faithfully capturing the hierarchy of competing ordered ground states (see for example Fig.~\ref{fig:TorderFigure}a).

-Finally, alignment of the twisted graphene devices to the underlying hexagonal Boron Nitride (hBN) substrate breaks the inversion symmetry, approximately captured by a sublattice polarization term $\sim\sigma_z$~\cite{hbnmass1,hbnmass2}, also included as a single-particle effect in our model, Eq.~\eqref{eq:pseudotbgsingleparticle}.
+Finally, alignment of the twisted graphene devices to the underlying hexagonal Boron Nitride (hBN) substrate breaks the inversion symmetry.
+This effect is approximately captured by in our model by a single-particle sublattice polarization term in Eq.~\eqref{eq:pseudotbgsingleparticle}, $\sim\Delta_\sigma\sigma_z$~\cite{hbnmass1,hbnmass2}.
+If this term is large enough, a sublattice-polarized phase, with an order parameter corresponding to $\sigma_z$, will be the energetically favored ground-state.

 The following discussion is divided between two scenarios, each motivated by a distinct realization of the proposed model.
 The corresponding parametric driving, and ensuing instabilities of the order parameter, will therefore have notable differences.